 … Brown University’s US2010 Project [has shown that] in 1940, the average black lived in a neighborhood that was 40 percent white.
 In 1950 it fell to 35 percent — where it remains today.
 This average, of course, aggregates data from many neighborhoods where blacks have virtually no exposure to whites, and others where integration is advanced.
 Nonetheless, by this measure there has been no progress in reducing segregation [in housing] for the last 60 years.
 Commentary by Richard Rothstein for the Economic Policy Institute, February 3, 2012, accessed on January 9, 2022.

 The Impact of the Black Press and the “Double V” Campaign

 African-American newspapers, journals, and magazines of the 1940s and 1950s were inspiring and influential in the segregated lives of America’s black citizens.
 They contributed to initiatives to integrate society and achieve economic and social justice.
 In WWII these publications promoted the “Double V Campaign:” Victory overseas in the war and victory over discrimination at home.
-This campaign intentionally echoed the concept of the double consciousness of blacks in a racist society, a concept articulated by the African-American intellectual W. E. B. Du Bois, and analyzed in his signature book, The Souls of black Folk.
+This campaign intentionally echoed the concept of the double consciousness of blacks in a racist society, articulated by the African-American intellectual W. E. B. Du Bois, and analyzed in his signature book, The Souls of Black Folk.
 Dubois wrote that blacks faced a nearly impossible task in constructing internally positive personal identities because they were forced to act in ways that were acceptable to an oppressive white society.
 To do this they had to see themselves through its eyes: devalued and negatively stereotyped.
-Shetterly 33.
-This psychological conundrum confronts every oppressed group.
+Shetterly, p.
+33. This psychological conundrum confronts every oppressed group.